-The guidance document will assist industry and providers in selecting the appropriate standard/s to ensure that workers have the knowledge and skills to be safe at work and be deemed competent at the appropriate level.
 The implementation of this guidance is the first step in ensuring consistent training and assessment across the industry sectors that require these skills.

 Pre-moderation is now open for submissions.
 Your Assurance Specialist will follow up on any pre-moderation currently on hold, outlining any necessary changes to align with the guidance document.